JRMurr/JRMurr.github.io/content/blog/aoc2024/nix/part01.md

 "${builtins.readFile drv} world"
 ```

-here the nix evaluation would need to build the derivation `drv` to finish evaluation,
+here the nix evaluator would need to build the derivation `drv` to finish evaluation,
 this is something you generally want to avoid since nix blocks the eval thread while this derivation is being built.

 For my case in AOC, this is probably fine but goes against the spirit of my self imposed challenge.